zitadel/zitadel/docs/docs/guides/integrate/identity-providers/gitlab.md

 ![GitHub Login](/img/guides/gitlab_login.png)

 If the user is not yet linked in ZITADEL the user will see the screen below.
-Because GitHub is an OAuth provider and oAuth does not provide a standardized way to get the user data not all of the data can be taken over.
+Because GitHub is an OAuth provider and oAuth does not provide a standardized way to get the user data, not all the data can be taken over.
 First and Lastname are not filled.
 The user has to enter the rest of the data himself.

 ![GitHub Login](/img/guides/zitadel_login_external_not_found_registration.png)